TristanB22/SokoloffGrant/Projects/_Overview/Day4.md

 ### Welcome to the Class -- up to 90 minutes
 [class link here](https://sps.zoom.us/j/94771799518)

+You all are becoming experts at Python now.
+If you want a challenge, then check out [this](https://www.youtube.com/watch?v=1HHRWg--Ce4&ab_channel=TechWithTim) video for future inspiration!

 ## Today:: __Functions__

 __[here](https://www.w3schools.com/python/python_functions.asp)__ is a very good resource for functions